andrewCodeDev/Fluent/README.md

-product      - returns the product of all elements or zero if slice is empty print        - prints the acquired slice based on a given format string order        - returns the lexicographical order compared to a given slice slice        - chainable sliceing operation for acquired slice startsWith   - checks if the acquired slice starts with a scalar, sequence, or any sample       - randomly samples a range from the acquired slice given a size sum          - returns the sum of all elements or zero if slice is empty
+product      - returns the product of all elements or zero if slice is empty print        - prints the acquired slice based on a given format string order        - returns the lexicographical order compared to a given slice slice        - chainable slicing operation for acquired slice startsWith   - checks if the acquired slice starts with a scalar, sequence, or any sample       - randomly samples a range from the acquired slice given a size sum          - returns the sum of all elements or zero if slice is empty